 All in all, take your time on this step!
 Find the sound model that speaks to you.

 The Iskra handpan is offered in two finishes for our Flagship series.
 The Motif Series, on the other hand, is currently only offered as a matte finish by default.
 A polished finish can be added on the Motif series for an additional fee.

 A matte finish has an earthy, raw look too it.
 There may be fingerprints, color variations, and/or spots.
 These are all visual, and make each one appear very unique.
 The matte surface itself has a similar feel to something ceramic, like a smooth clay pot.
 This is the same finish as the Hang that was offered from PANArt.

 A polished finish simply removes the matte finish.
 It will appear as a strong metallic silver.
 The feel will also be more metallic as opposed to the ceramic feel of the matte finish.
 The polished finish will have slightly more sustain and volume, though this is generally only discernible to trained ears.

 Choosing a Case

 Our instruments do not include a case by default, but you are welcome to add one to your order.

 If you choose to go without a case, we have a very secure method of packing your handpan to prevent damage during its journey to your door.
-By utilizing AB expanding foam for a custom fit, the handpan is safely nestled and secured within a double walled and sturdy cardboard box.
+By utilizing specialized A-B expanding foam for a custom fit, the handpan is safely nestled and secured within a double-walled and sturdy cardboard box.

 We offer Eva-Tek cases made by Hardcase Technologies, and also Namana Handpan bags.
 Both are fantastic options, and we encourage you to visit each of their websites to help you decide on which one you would like.